 A number of Dutch newspapers have English-language job advertisements on their vacancy pages, although most are recruiting for senior positions in international companies.
 The American Book Center stocks a comprehensive range of reading material and the Openbare Bibliotheek Amsterdam offers an equally excellent range free of charge, as does the University of Amsterdam.

 The most common avenue for job seekers, not only for searching and registering your details but also to keep up to date with prospective employers.
 Most job agencies regularly post vacancies on their sites, and if you are registered with them, they will contact you to alert you of new opportunities.
-If you prefer the direct route, job search engines such as the Nationale Vacature Bank (in Dutch), Intermediair and Monsterboard are user-friendly, invaluable resources.
+If you prefer the direct route, job search engines such as the Nationale Vacature Bank (in Dutch), Intermediair and Monsterboard are user-friendly, invaluable resources, and ICTerGezocht has a comprehensive list of tech- and ICT-related job vacancies.
 Alternatively, check out bulletins of the major international organisations that have local headquarters in the Netherlands.